teabunniecodes/CodetheDream/README.md

 This program allows users to browse a list of all available dog breeds from TheDogAPI.
 It also provides a search function where users can input a specific dog breed to retrieve detailed information and facts about that breed.

 ## Getting Started
-### Prerequisites
-You will need an API key from TheDogAPI.

 ### Installation
 <ol>